Helen-Chukwukelu/Database-migration/README.md

 **Create internet gateway for the VPC**

+- Go to internet gateway section

+- Click on create Internet Gatway

-Go to internet gateway and create it.
-Only give name and Create.
+- Only give name and Create.

 .................................................................................